ZhukovGreen/presenations/can-we-have-a-better-fs.md

 * Very feature-rich and nicely designed (compared to others)
 * It supports feature lookups
 * It is spark first
-* Uses delta format (acid transactions/walk-in time ...)
+* Uses delta format (almost ACID transactions/walk-in time ...)

 ----